LarsZauberer/markdownankisync/docs/README.md

 A mardown to HTML converter might be necessary so that everything is displayed correctly in the card

 Images need to be uploaded first to `storeMediaFile` and then we can use it in the card.

+## Roadmap

+### Quick Editor

+To enable quick writing and editing notes there should be a simple rust rewrite of the Anki editor.

+Features:

+- No media
+- Hiragana support
+- Bulk adding notes
+- Editing single notes